Employment Practices Liability Insurance

 Entrepreneurs also have their own insurance policy

-If you employ at least one employee as an entrepreneur, it is compulsory for you to have legal liability insurance.
+If you employ at least one employee as a business, it is compulsory for you to have legal liability insurance.
 This then covers the costs incurred by the employee due to an occupational accident or illness.

 Tip: Are you planning to start a business and want to set up an LLC?
 Setting up an LLC is a complicated and time-consuming procedure due to legislation and official processes.
 If you need to start your business as soon as possible, we will set up a customized limited liability company (Ltd.) for you.